ufora/ufora/content/develop/01-build.md

 ---
 layout: main
 title: Build
-tagline: How to build the Ufora repository
+tagline: How to Build the Ufora Repository
 category: develop
 ---